7:00 Open (Table/Floor Activities)

 4:30 Story Break

-As we wind down for the day, an afternoon story break offers a chance to soften the pace of the day, use the toilet and provide final diaper checks.
+As we wind down for the day, an afternoon story break, yoga stretch or mindful relaxation…. offers a chance to soften the pace of the day, use the toilet, wash hands and faces and provide final diaper checks.

 An evening snack is offered to children who stay the whole day.
 We can provide that snack ‘to go’ for parents who are in a hurry.
 This snack is not required by law and we make it a light snack, so as not to spoil dinnertime appetites.